In 1994, RuPaul Starred in This Action Comedy About Stealing HIV Meds

 While Red Ribbon Blues isn’t a perfect film and has a few problematic moments — one of the heroes commits a gay bashing, and the dated phrase “full-blown AIDS” gets repeatedly uttered — it’s full of heart and is an illuminating look at HIV drug policies of the 1990s.

 Younger viewers may not realize that people with HIV were once forced to enter pharmaceutical drug lotteries in which literally 100,000 folks would sign up for just 7,000 chances to obtain expensive medications.
-Others would join secret “buyers clubs” (like the Dallas Buyers Club) to get hard-to-find HIV meds at a heavily discounted rate.
+Others would join secret “buyers clubs” (yes, like in the film Dallas Buyers Club) to get hard-to-find HIV meds at a heavily discounted rate.

 Even wealthy HIV-positive people in good jobs avoided paying for their HIV meds with their company’s health insurance for fear of being outed at work and fired for being gay, leaving them prey to high drug prices.